 Queerlings Magazine is an online platform exclusively for LGBTQIA+ identifying writers who explore various themes and experiences of queerness in their work.
-Our editors work on an entirely voluntary basis and we currently receive no funding.
+Our editors work on an entirely voluntary basis and currently receive no funding.
 We are unfortunately unable to pay contributors at this time but do hope to in the future.
-It is our intention to offer short constructive feedback on submissions whenever possible.
 Whilst we are an online quarterly magazine at present it is our hope to produce a print anthology series in the future.

 The following guidelines apply to all submissions.

 - To be considered for publication authors should identify as LGBTQIA+ and their work should in some way explore the personal notion of queerness.

 - Title and authors name should be clearly visible at start of document.
 Please also save your work as [title] by [author]